lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 ## Objectives

-1. Create a connection to a sqlite database with activerecord in a Sinatra application.
+1. Create a connection to a sqlite database with ActiveRecord in a Sinatra application.
 2. Understand how to use ActiveRecord migrations to create a table.
 3. Update and use a model inheriting from ActiveRecord::Base.
-4. Create and persis tweets in our database
+4. Create and persist tweets in our database

 ## Overview
 We're back for Fwitter Part 3!
 We'll be incorporating a database into our application so we can persist out tweets.